Braničevo District League

-Braničevo District League is a section of the District Leagues, Serbia's fifth football league.
+Braničevo District League is a section of the District Leagues, one of the fifth-tier divisions of the Serbian football league system.
 The league is operated by the Football Association of Serbia.

-The league consists of 16 clubs from Braničevo District which play each other in a double round-robin league, with each club playing the other club home and away.
+The league consists of 14 clubs from Braničevo District which play each other in a double round-robin league, with each club playing the other club home and away.
 At the end of the season the top club will be promoted to Dunav Zone League.